Skip to main content

 Pick a deployment path

-GMI hosts your container, scales it, and exposes a public URL.
+GMI hosts your container on GMI Infrastructure and exposes a public URL.
 Eligible for the Verified badge when paired with MaaS.

 Self-hosted + MaaS